peter-leonov/director/README.md

 To raclaim disk space used by old garbage containers and images run from time to time this command: `docker system prune -f`.
 It might remove something useful which you do not expect, so first, please, make sure you know what this command is doing.

+# Debug

+If you want to just run Compose locally w/o separating building / pushing / running, then start you app on a local Docker daemon using command `./run.sh demo`.
+This will run everything on your machine with stub environment varables.

 # Fin!